abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 * In here we've basically implemented the `IWorkflow` interface which only has one method named **Build**.
 In this method, we can define our workflow's execution steps (activities).

 * As you can see in the example above, we've used an activity named **WriteLine**, which writes a line of text to the console.
 Elsa Core has many pre-defined activities like that.
-E.g **HttpEndpoint ** and **WriteHttpResponse** (we will see them both in the next chapter).
+E.g **HttpEndpoint ** and **WriteHttpResponse** (we will see them both in the next section).

 > "An activity is an atomic building block that represents a single executable step on the workflow." - [Elsa Core Activity Definition](https://elsa-workflows.github.io/elsa-core/docs/next/concepts/concepts-workflows#activity)